The-Back-Room/The-Back-Room.github.io/ROADMAP.md

       - **Bleach**: A collection of theme packs inspired by the Bleach anime and manga series.
 This list is not in any particular order and may change at any time.
         - Bleach *(Completed, needs repackaging)*
         - Bleach: Thousand-Year Blood War *(Completed, needs repackaging)*
+        - Bleach The Movie: Memories of Nobody
+        - Bleach The Movie: The DiamondDust Rebellion
+        - Bleach The Movie: Fade to Black
+        - Bleach The Movie: Hell Verse
       - **Naruto**: A collection of theme packs inspired by the Naruto anime and manga series.
 This list is not in any particular order and may change at any time.
         - Naruto
         - Naruto Shippuden
         - Boruto: Naruto Next Generations
+        - Naruto The Movie: Ninja Clash in the Land of Snow
+        - Naruto The Movie: Legend of the Stone of Gelel
+        - Naruto The Movie: Guardians of the Crescent Moon Kingdom
+        - Naruto Shippuden The Movie
+        - Naruto Shippuden The Movie: Bonds
+        - Naruto Shippuden The Movie: The Will of Fire
+        - Naruto Shippuden The Movie: The Lost Tower
+        - Naruto Shippuden The Movie: Blood Prison
+        - Naruto Shippuden The Movie: Road to Ninja
+        - The Last: Naruto the Movie
+        - Boruto: Naruto the Movie
+      - **Other Anime Inspired**: Additional theme packs inspired by various popular anime series.
+This list is not in any particular order and may change at any time.
         - Sword Art Online
         - Attack on Titan
         - Fullmetal Alchemist
         - Death Note
         - Tokyo Ghoul
         - Cowboy Bebop
         - Neon Genesis Evangelion
         - Your Name
         - A Silent Voice
         - Violet Evergarden
         - Fairy Tail
         - Blue Exorcist
         - The Rising of the Shield Hero
         - Your Lie in April
         - Erased
         - Ranma ½
         - The Seven Deadly Sins
         - Secret of the Silent Witch
         - That Time I Got Reincarnated as a Slime
-      - Futurama
-      - Rick and Morty
         - Avatar: The Last Airbender
         - The Legend of Korra
         - BOFURI
         - TOUGEN ANKI
         - TSUKIMICHI: Moonlit Fantasy
         - GOBLIN SLAYER
         - Shangri-La Frontier
         - Claymore
         - InuYasha
         - Yashahime: Princess Half-Demon
         - Kenichi: The Mightiest Disciple
         - Solo Leveling
         - Mushoku Tensei: Jobless Reincarnation
         - The Eminence in Shadow
         - Overlord
         - No Game No Life
         - Dance in the Vampire Bund
         - Trigun
         - Hellsing Ultimate
+    - **Western Animation Inspired**: Theme packs inspired by popular western animated series.
+This list is not in any particular order and may change at any time.
+      - RWBY
+      - Futurama
+      - Rick and Morty
+      - Avatar: The Last Airbender
+      - The Legend of Korra
+      - Samurai Jack
+      - Courage the Cowardly Dog *(Completed, needs repackaging)*
+      - The Powerpuff Girls
+      - Dexter's Laboratory
+      - Ed, Edd n Eddy
+      - Johnny Bravo
+      - Scooby-Doo
+      - Teen Titans
   - **NSFW Themes**: Theme packs with NSFW content.
 These themes are inteded for adult audiences only.
 This list is not in any particular order and may change at any time.
     - **Game Inspired**: Game inspired NSFW themes.
 This list is not in any particular order and may change at any time.
       - **Final Fantasy XIV**: A collection of NSFW theme packs inspired by the game "Final Fantasy XIV".
 This list is not in any particular order and may change at any time.